-The resignation of Dame Marina Warner of her professorship at the University of Essex, in protest at what she describes at length as the 'disfiguring of higher education',2 is a case in point.
-Warner, a recent recipient of the Holberg Prize in recognition of her scholarship, has written that "(her) department was freighted to breaking point with imperious and ill-conceived demands from much higher up in the food chain - from people who don't teach or research at all, or if they ever did, think humanities departments work like science departments."3 she sees as the privatisation of higher education.
-The march towards corporatism is evidenced by the "sprawling management class"6 specifically employed to force these changes - funding cuts, rationalisation exercises, performance management regimes, and so on.
+The resignation of Dame Marina Warner of her professorship at the University of Essex, in protest at what she describes at length as the 'disfiguring of higher education', is a case in point.
+Warner, a recent recipient of the Holberg Prize in recognition of her scholarship, has written that "(her) department was freighted to breaking point with imperious and ill-conceived demands from much higher up in the food chain - from people who don't teach or research at all, or if they ever did, think humanities departments work like science departments."

+As The Guardian recently noted, "Warner has found herself, rather reluctantly, at the forefront of the struggle to defend the humanities against assaults from within and without the universities."
+In her visceral critique of Essex, Warner took aim at what she sees as the privatisation of higher education.
+The march towards corporatism is evidenced by the "sprawling management class" specifically employed to force these changes - funding cuts, rationalisation exercises, performance management regimes, and so on.
 Although this 'business-speak' may seem out of place in the genteel world of academia, this kind of cross-over is now the norm.
-The humanities, The Guardian argues, are particularly susceptible to this unfair treatment because "(its) products are necessarily less tangible and effable than their science and engineering peers (and less readily yoked to the needs of the corporate world)..."7
+The humanities, The Guardian argues, are particularly susceptible to this unfair treatment because "(its) products are necessarily less tangible and effable than their science and engineering peers (and less readily yoked to the needs of the corporate world)..."